aukilabs/posemesh/docs/01-business-logic.md

 - Mapped to one or more Domains.
 - *Owned and transferable by a Participant*.
 - Represents a physical or virtual anchor to the *real-world*.
-- Define 4 landmarks inside a Domain.
+- Defines four landmarks (its own four corners) inside a Domain.

 ### Processes